-Envision and Leadership in Energy and Environmental Design (LEED) are established certification programs that help planners and engineers create resilient designs.
+Envision and LEED are established certification programs that help planners and engineers create resilient designs.
 In general, LEED is geared towards sustainable buildings, while Envision is for sustainable infrastructure.
 Both systems should be integrated early in the design stage and considered throughout the life of a project.